BlairCurrey/nfl-analytics/README.md

 - article on accuracy of vegas odds: https://www.theonlycolors.com/2020/9/29/21492301/vegas-always-knows-a-mathematical-deep-dive
   - could be useful for comparing the accuracy of my model. in particular "Distribution of the deviation of the final margin of victory from the Vegas spread"
   - for example, perhaps avg spread difference between vegas and reality is ~10 so a model with an average difference of 8 would be good
+- a concise little overview on features from a datascience.exchange comment about predicting matches (NOTE: not spread): https://datascience.stackexchange.com/questions/102827/how-to-predict-the-winner-of-a-future-sports-match

 # TODO: